our digital manufacturing ecosystem

 This can even be done on smaller quantities if you want to dimensions to values outside of the worst case scenario.
 A common method is to perform a Monte Carlo simulation based on a normal distribution from a root sum square analysis.
 Through this approach, you can quantify the statistical probability of parts fitting together or not fitting together.

 Through these examples, we’ve seen that a tolerance analysis isn’t as daunting as it may have seemed at first.
-Furthermore, excel calculators make all of this work much easier and more efficient and as you become more familiar with this analysis and the machine capabilities, the dimensional limits can be pushed with less risk and uncertainty.
+As you become more familiar with this analysis and the machine capabilities, the dimensional limits can be pushed with less risk and uncertainty.